Care of Crystals

 Pearls are very soft and need special care.
 They never should be tossed on top of or next to other gems in a jewelry box.
 Store them in a jewelry pouch.

-Besides being soft, pearls are easily damaged by chemicals like perfume, vinegar and lemon juice.
+Pearls are porous and easily damaged by chemicals like perfume, cosmetics, and hair spray.
 Heat can turn pearls brown or dry them out and make them crack.
 Dry air can also damage pearls.
-Most safe deposit vaults have very dry air and can damage pearls.
+Most safe deposit vaults have very dry.

 Never use an ultrasonic cleaner.